 How Do We Know An EMP Will Destroy Electronics?

-We know what would be affected by an EMP attack because of a 1962 experiment.
+We know what an EMP does, and what would be affected by an EMP attack, because of a 1962 experiment.
 That year the United States detonated a high-altitude bomb above the pacific ocean.

 The experiment was called "Starfish Prime."
-They were testing what the effects would be on the mainland far away.
+They were testing what the effects of a nuclear explosion would be on the mainland far away.

 Discover Magazine outlined the results in their article on the experiments 50th Anniversary.
 They included: